 Water Pillows: Other types of orthopedic pillow use water as a support layer.
 This water layer adjusts to maintain the correct position of your head and neck when you move in bed.
 Such water pillows are generally designed with a top layer of foam or fiber, with the bottom layer comprising a water-filled bladder.
 The amount of water used can be adjusted to change the level of hardness and support provided by such cervical pillows.

-Shredded Foam or Fibers: Yet another type is filled with microfiber or shredded memory foam.
+Shredded Foam or Fibers: Yet another type is filled with a microfiber or shredded memory foam.
 You can adjust the filling in some of these pillows to make it harder or softer according to your personal preference.
-We have included examples of each of these types of the cervical pillow in our review.
+We have included examples of each of these types of cervical pillow in our review.
 Shredded memory foam possesses some of the properties of the solid foam.
 When compressed, the shredded foam portions spring back to their original state when the pressure is released.

 There is not a lot in deciding on the best pillows for neck pain.
 The best neck pillow will be one that supports your head and also supports your neck, preventing your neck from sagging and losing its natural curve.
 This is true whether you lie on your back or your side.

 Stomach Sleepers: If you sleep on your stomach then an orthopedic pillow will not help you much.
 This position can strain your neck.
 Unless you can breathe through the pillow, stomach sleepers have to turn their head to one side, thus rotating their neck to an unnatural position in relation to their spine.
 Side sleepers are OK because their spine is in the correct position relative to the neck.
-If you sleep on your stomach, you would likely be better with no pillow, or just a very thin pillow – and placing a pillow under your pelvis would put your back into a more natural position and take pressure off your spine.
+If you sleep on your stomach, you would likely be better with no pillow, or just a very thin pillow – and placing a pillow under your pelvis would put your back into a more natural position and take the pressure off your spine.

 Questions and Answers: Best Pillows for Neck Pain Reviews